-To be eligible for the exemption, applicants will need to collaborate with the proposed "Design Review Team" to review and comment on early-stage conceptual plans as well as the formal Conditional Zoning District application.
-The proposed Design Review Team will be led by the Planning Department and will likely include additional members such as the Town Urban Designer, Sustainability Officer, and Affordable Housing staff.
-Additional detail regarding the Design Review Team and Advisory Board Exemption are included in the attached memo.
+Rather than undergoing advisory board review, eligible applicants will collaborate with a proposed "Design Review Team" that will review and comment on early-stage conceptual plans and the formal Conditional Zoning application.
+The Design Review Team will be led by the Planning Department and will likely include additional members such as the Town Urban Designer, Sustainability Officer, and Affordable Housing staff.
+Additional detail regarding the Design Review Team and Advisory Board Exemption are included in the attached memorandum.